itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/02_Load_Test_Analysis_Performance_Issue/index.md

 From the current screen click on **View method hotspots** which will drill to the **Method hotspots**

 In this screen click on **Hotspots**.
 This will change the view to find the **Top hotspots**.
-In the **Top hotspots* table click the top node in the tree.
-This will update the **Callings methods.
+In the **Top hotspots** table click the top node in the tree.
+This will update the **Callings methods**.
 Click expand and you can see the method that is causing the bottleneck in the code.

 <img src="../../assets/images/lab_1_response_time_hotspots_3.png" width="500"/>